 Fencing for Businesses

-Commercial projects generally call for a short walk through and a brief conversation with the property manager before they can really suggest answers.
+Commercial projects generally call for a short walk through and a brief conversation with the property manager before they can really suggest appropriate solutions.

 Once they know a bit more about the prospective project, they can then offer a few good proposals.